Classic

 so do not fret it,

-and do not forget it,
+and don't forget it,

 live and remember,